dgroomes/kafka-playground/kafka-in-kafka-out/README.md

   consumer thread (and remove all the test dependencies)?
 * [ ] Consider making just one module aside from the 'app' module.
 Maybe just a 'controller', 'admin', or something?
 In it, it can do the observability stuff, the test, the load simulation, etc.
-* [ ] Consider making the logic a very slow function, like bogosort, as a useful way to contrast a multicore configuration vs single core.
+* [x] DONE Consider making the logic a slow function, like a sort, as a useful way to contrast a multicore configuration vs single core.
 I don't want to just use sleeps because they don't stress the CPU.
-* [ ] Delete the compression stuff.
+* [x] DONE Delete the compression stuff.
 That might fit better in a "kafka administration" module.
 I still think it's interesting, but I want this module focused on the design of the app.
+* [ ] Parallel processing.

 ## Finished Wish List Items